License and License Seats

 data science apps.
 Find out if your company is using Dash Enterprise.

-You must be an administrator to see license seat information and manage license seats.
+You must be an administrator to see license information, manage license seats, and apply changes that Plotly makes to your license.

 <img>